Chris Ellison (businessman): Personal life

 Ellison was appointed as New Zealand's honorary consul in Western Australia in 2013.
 He was appointed a Member of the New Zealand Order of Merit in the 2022 Queen's Birthday Honours, for "services to New Zealand–Australia relations".

 Net worth

-Ellison became a notional billionaire in 2020, when shares in Mineral Resources hit a record high.
+Ellison became a notional billionaire in 2020, when shares in Mineral Resources hit a then record high.
+However, the share price plummeted heavily during 2024 and 2025, with Ellison's net worth assessed at A$871 million by the Australian Financial Review in the 2025 Rich List.